luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **12 July** Karolyi found Bismarck at Zwittau.
 They discussed terms.
 Austria would withdraw from the Bund and accept Prussian control of North Germany but Vienna insisted on the integrity of Saxony.
 'These conditions contained all we wanted, that is to say, a free hand in Germany' (Memoirs, 2,47).

 **12 July** Prussian council of war.
 They discussed how to capture fortifications at Floridsdorf in order to reach Vienna.
 After listening to the plans, Bismarck says 'We cannot spend fourteen days in waiting without considerably increasing the dead weight of the French arbitrium.'
 He suggested an alternative plan which the king agreed with though it was executed 'unwillingly' (2p41).
 'It was my object ... as far as possible to avoid cause for mortifying reminiscences if it could be managed without prejudice to our German policy.
 A triumphant entry of the Prussian army into the hostile capital would naturally have been a gratifying recollection for our soldiers but it was not necessary to our policy.
 It would have left behind it, as also any surrender of ancient possessions to us must have done, a wound to the pride of Austria which, without being a pressing necessity for us, would have unnecessarily increased the difficulty of our future relations.
 It was already quite clear to me that we should have to defend the conquests of the campaign in further wars...
 That war with France would succeed that with Austria lay in the logic of history...
 We could not foresee how far the later wars would make for the maintenance of what had already been won, but in any case it would be of great importance whether the feelings we left behind in our opponents were implacable or the wounds we had inflicted upon them and their self-respect were incurable.
 Moved by this consideration, I had a political motive for avoiding ... a triumphal entry into Vienna in the Napoleonic style.
 In positions such as ours was then, it is a political maxim after victory not to enquire how much you can squeeze out of your opponent but only to consider what is politically necessary.
-The ill- 346 of393

-Feeling which my attitude earned for me in military circles I considered was the result of a military departmental policy to which I could not concede a decisive influence on the policy of the state.'
+The ill feeling which my attitude earned for me in military circles I considered was the result of a military departmental policy to which I could not concede a decisive influence on the policy of the state.'
 (GC: He was 'certainly right' that this clash with the generals outraged the general staff and encouraged them to consider how to marginalise him in future.)

 After Napoleon's telegram of 4 July, William sketched what he wanted from peace: reform of the Federation under Prussia's leadership, and acquisition of Schleswig-Holstein, Austrian Silesia, a strip on the frontier of Bohemia and other territories including parts of Saxony and Hanover.
 'I gauged the proposed acquisitions from Austria and Bavaria by the question whether the inhabitants, in case of future war, remained faithful to the King of Prussia in the event of the withdrawal of Prussian officials and troops, and continue to accept commands from him, and I had not impression that the population of these districts, which had become habituated to Bavarian and Austrian conditions, would be disposed to meet Prussian predilections...
 Nevertheless I did not succeed at Nikolsburg in getting the king to accept my views.'